jrroosevelt/VS2PCG/CardClarifications.md

 **You're Me** This power refers to a character with "Loki" in its name.
 This includes original Loki, his variant \*Loki\*, and other variants such as Classic Loki.

 ^(Source: Rule Insert)

+# Syllie Spider
+^CardNumber: ^CV6-019

+*Set: Crossover Vol. 6*

+You can use **Breaking News** to put Syllie Spider from your side, in your hand, in your KO pile, or in your resource row to any of those places.
+For example, you could use it to put him from your hand to face down in your resource row.
+Then after that you could use it again to put him from your resource row onto your side.

+If you put him from your hand into your resource row, reveal him to the other players first.

+^(Source: Rule insert)

 # [The Syndicate](http://vs.tcgbrowser.com/images/cards/big/XFB-042.jpg)
 ^CardNumber: ^XFB-042